American Red Cross Lifeguarding Class

 Red Cross Lifeguarding course trains individuals to become a certified Red Cross Lifeguard and how to carry them out in a professional manner.
 You will also learn how to use surveillance techniques, rescue equipment, and how to manage a suspected spinal injury victim.
 Class materials: Pocket mask, Whistle, Lanyard, and hip pack are included.
 Participants will be required to download the free participants manual.
 Participants MUST attend all classes and MUST successfully pass written and skills test to receive certification.
 This is a blended learning class.
 There is approximately ten hours of online learning for you to do on your own, followed by the in class sessions.

 Red Cross Waterfront Module is designed to train pool lifeguards in working non-surf beaches.
 You will be trained in using mask & fins, searching shallow & deep water areas, and using a rescue board.
 Training will occur in both pool and waterfront.
-Upon successful completion of this course (including written and rescue skills testing), you will receive an American Red Cross Lifeguard Waterfront Training certificate with is only valid with a current Red Cross Lifeguard Certificate.
+Upon successful completion of this course (including written and rescue skills testing), you will receive an American Red Cross Lifeguard Waterfront Training certificate which is only valid with a current Red Cross Lifeguard Certificate.
+Participants should provide their own mask and fins if they plan to work at a waterfront.

 Lifeguard Only Pre-course Requirements: